A user-centered, ultra-readable site is key to success.

 The COVID-19 outbreak has resulted in thousands of businesses putting major website rebuilds on hold.
 But you can use this time of uncertainty to your advantage.
 You can make fixes that will position you to leap ahead of the competition.

-And if you’re one of the countless brands delivering vital healthcare and services to audiences who need quick access to easy, reassuring information, there’s never been a more important time to deliver.
+And if you’re one of the countless brands delivering vital healthcare and services to people who need quick access to easy information, there’s never been a more important time to deliver.

-No matter the scope, optimizing your digital properties for a welcoming user experience is equal parts art and science.
-If you’re looking for some guidance on how to up-level your site’s usability and readability, drop us a line.
+No matter the scope, optimizing your digital properties to welcome visitors is both art and science.
+If you’re looking for guidance on how to improve your site’s usability and readability, drop us a line.

-Brandi Leath is our Director of User Experience at iostudio.
-As our UX/UI expert, Brandi has a gift for understanding user motivations and behaviors.
-From websites to apps and beyond, her intuitive designs empower clients to engage target audiences in bold new ways.
+Brandi Leath is Director of User Experience at iostudio.
+As our UX/UI expert, Leath has a gift for understanding user motivations and behaviors.
+From websites to apps and beyond, her intuitive designs empower clients to engage their audiences in bold new ways.
 Very simply: After Brandi touches something, it’s better, clearer and easier.
 (Even her spreadsheets are user-friendly.)
 She’s passionate.
-About life.
-About UX.
-About clients who make the world a better place.
+About life, good UX, and working with clients who make the world a better place.

 Web Webster is iostudio’s Associate Director of Content.
-He has more than 25 years of experience in content strategy, copywriting and client service for healthcare, financial, tech, tourism, B2B and consumer brands.
-He has an English degree from Rhodes College, is a runner (a slow one) and makes metal sculptures (bad ones).
-He loves puns.
-And his closest brush with fame was in high school when he was in English class with Ashley Judd and doubled on a sled with her sister Wynonna the same winter.
-He says he’s been chasing that fame high ever since.
+He has more than 25 years of experience in content strategy, writing and client service for health care, financial, tech, tourism, B2B and consumer brands.
+He’s a book lover, runs slowly, makes metal sculpture, and loves puns.
+His closest brush with fame was in high school when he was in English class with Ashley Judd and doubled on a sled with her sister Wynonna the same winter.
+He’s been chasing that fame high ever since.
 He and his wife Ashley (not the actress) have two kids.
-For more insights, connect with him on LinkedIn.
+Connect with him on LinkedIn.